 Another change was bigger domes for the Rear Engine Caps.
 The new domes were from leftover parts from the warp dome vacuforms.
 The inset above shows the very anemic-looking kit engine caps.
-While the domes on the studio model were painted opaque white, I decided to leave the translucent Repainting the Enterprise turned out to be a bigger challenge than
+While the domes on the studio model were actually painted opaque white, I liked the way the translucent Repainting the Enterprise turned out to be a bigger challenge than